chairleague/hots-rules/README.md

 Chair League recommends you to add your Battle.net to your account.
 [Add your Battle.net to your account here](account_contact_methods_path).
 It's required to join a team.

 It is important to note that you should have at least one Battle.net handle attached to your account.
 Players need this information in order for players to invite each other to matches.
+Your Battle.net tag will be displayed publicly on Chair League.

 ## Heroes